 top of page

-How to Store Saxophone Reeds
+How to Store Saxophone Reeds (DIY Saxophone Reed Storage Instructions)

 Playing saxophone well is all about making it as easy as possible, and that includes keeping your reeds in great shape.
-Proper saxophone reed storage is one of the keys to doing that.
-Keep reading below to learn more about how to store saxophone reeds.

 Disclaimer: Some links may be affiliate links, meaning we may earn a commission on some purchases made through these links.
-This will NEVER influence the recommendations that we give students but does help support the Play platform when purchased through this link.
+This will NEVER influence the recommendations that we give students, but does help support the Play platform when purchased through this link.

 The Key: Keeping Humidity as Consistent as Possible

 Have you ever started playing on a reed and noticed that the tip of the reed was wavy?
 This is a warped reed.
-Much like other wood, reed cane can become warped if it goes from dry to moist and vice-versa too quickly.
+Much like other wood, reed cane can become warped if it goes from dry to moist and vice versa too quickly.
 This happens because moisture absorbs or evaporates unevenly, leaving the cane wavy (and really difficult to play).
 Changing weather can often be the culprit, but the transition from its case to a warm, saliva-filled mouth can also warp the reed.

 Purchasable Option: Pre-Made Humidity-Controlled Cases